-…thyroid hormone receptor beta (THRB) gene.
-The mutant receptor has lower binding affinity for thyroid hormone and, as a consequence, serum thyroid-stimulating hormone (TSH) levels remain nonsuppressed despite elevated thyroid hormones (Dumitrescu and Refetoff 2013 Biochim Biophys Acta.
-1830:3987–4003).
-Patients with pathogenic variants in…View
+…THRB, which encodes the thyroid receptor beta (TRbeta).
+The condition caused by THRB variants is known as resistance to thyroid hormone beta (RTHbeta).
+The mutant receptor has lower binding affinity for thyroid hormone and, as a consequence, serum thyroid-stimulating hormone (TSH) levels remain nonsuppressed despite…View

 RET GENE ANALYSIS IN FAMILIAL MEDULLARY THYROID CARCINOMA & ANALYSIS OF RET AND RAS GENES IN SPORADIC MEDULLARY THYROID CARCINOMA

 Familial Medullary Thyroid Cancer (FMTC) is characterised by the presence of medullary thyroid cancer (MTC) in the absence of phaeochromocytoma or parathyroid

 …TPOAb.
 Subjects with subclinical hypothyroidism who are thyroid peroxidase antibody positive should have an annual thyroid function test.

 Subjects with subclinical hypothyroidism who are thyroid peroxidase antibody negative should have repeat thyroid function testing approximately every 3 years.